qlt315/qlt315/README.md

 - 👯 I’m looking to collaborate on ...
 -->

 Hello, my name is Langtian Qin and I am a third-year master student at [University of Science and Technology of China](https://en.ustc.edu.cn/) majoring in Electrical Engineering.
-My research interests lie in wireless communication and network systems, with a focus on theoretical analysis, optimization and system implementation of next-generation wireless network architectures
+My research interests lie in wireless communication and network systems, with a focus on theoretical analysis, optimization and system implementation of next-generation wireless network architectures.

 - 🔭 I’m currently researching at the intersection of machine learning and wireless communication systems
 - 💬 Brainstorm with me over tech, algorithms, career, and video games